ViridianLawyers/Privacy-Policy/privacy-policy.md

 	2. We may use the information we collect through your use of our services to:

 		1. measure the use of [[Business Name]] and to administer and improve [[Business Name]].
-This statistical data is interpreted by We in its continuing effort to improve [[Business Name]] and your shopping experience.
+We interpret this statistical data in our continuing effort to improve [[Business Name]] and your user experience.

 		2. gather information on which web pages are visited and how often, to make [[Business Name]] more user friendly, and to give you a better experience when you return to [[Business Name]].